dthx2710/Dolicon-Blue-Archive/src/pages/student/hoshino.md

   exText: Deals 435% (697%) damage against enemies in a fan-shaped area while
     advancing and pushing enemies backwards.
 Stuns enemies for 1 second per attack at EX level 3, up to 1.4 seconds at EX level 5.
-normalText: When falls below 30%, recovering by 100% heal potency over time (20 sec) (Only once per battle).
+normalText: When HP falls below 30%, recover HP by 100% heal potency over time (20 sec) (Only once per battle).
 enhancedText: Increases defense by 14%.
 subText: While using her EX skill, creates a shield with strength equal to 108% heal potency.